openhab/openhab-android/docs/USAGE.md

 You have to enable every information you want to send in the settings.
 Every settings has a default item name which is also used for example item definitions and rules below.

-If you have more than one device, it's recommended to fill out the prefix settings.
+If you have more than one device, it's recommended to fill out the [device identifier](#device-identifier) on the main settings page.
 This prefixes every item name, e.g. with the Prefix `John` the item `AlarmClock` becomes `JohnAlarmClock`.
 This way you don't have to change every item name.